zriyansh/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 Logs may give you details about each DB call, but they don’t have the exact hierarchical call sequence.
 This is one of the most remarkable things about distributed tracing and why you may  want to take a look at it.

-To share an example, one of users of SigNoz recently shared with us that they could detect such N+1 query issues in their code which led to reducing execution time for specific APIs from 180 s to 2s.
+To share an example, one of users of SigNoz recently shared with us that they could detect such N+1 query issues in their code which led to reducing execution time for specific APIs from 180s to 2s.

 A 90x improvement in performance 🤯